-Co-Dependents Anonymous (CoDA) is a Twelve Step Fellowship of people whose common purpose is to develop healthy relationships.
-The only requirement for membership is a desire for healthy and loving relationships.
+Co-Dependents Anonymous (CoDA) is a Twelve Step Fellowship of men and women whose common purpose is to develop healthy relationships.
+The only requirement for membership is a desire for

+healthy and loving relationships.

-The CoDA meeting in this area meets on at am/pm
+The CoDA meeting in the area meets on (Day) at am/pn

-(Day) (Time) , -

-at

-(Place) (Address)
+at(Place) (Addres ss)

+Approved 2019

+CoDA is a non-profit organization supported by the voluntary contributions of attending members.

 For further information contact: at ()

-CoDA is a non-profit organization supported by the voluntar y contributions of atten ding members.